allenyin55/academy-live-events-fork/README.md

 ## End to End Testing

-There is a `run-all.sh` script in this directory that can be used to run the entire setup sequence, in principle.
-It is mostly intended as an end-to-end test script, as it may not be realistic in most cases to run it as is.
-Note there are several places where it pauses for tasks to finish; you have to enter information at the prompt to continue.
-Look for `PROMPT ==>` strings.
+There is a `scripts/run-all.sh` script that can be used to run the entire setup sequence, in principle.
+See the section at the end of this README, _Using run-all.sh for End to End Testing_, for more details.

 ## Versioning This Repo

-Use the same version tags for this repo that are used for the Academy repo, because `run-all.sh` requires a single version argument and it assumes they are in lock step!
+It's recommended to use the same version tags for this repo that are used for the Academy repo, so that you hopefully they are kept consistent.

 ## Setup Beforehand